 The Bank's books in Lebanon for the years 2015 to 2017 (inclusive) are currently under the review of the tax authorities.
-The Bank's books in Lebanon remain subject to the review of the tax authorities for the years 2018 to 2020 (inclusive).
+The Bank's books in Lebanon remain subject to the review of the tax authorities for the years 2018 to 2021 (inclusive).
+The books of HSBC Bank Middle East Limited - Lebanon Branch were reviewed by the tax authorities from the years 2015 till 31 October 2017 (inclusive).
+The tax authorities have issued a preliminary report on 2 March 2022 resulting in additional taxes of LL 10,401 million.

 The books of the Head Office and Lebanese branches of the Bank were reviewed by the National Social Security Fund (NSSF) and were subject to a discharge for the period from 1 October 2014 until 30 September 2020.
-The Bank's books in Lebanon remain subject to the review by the NSSF for the period from 1 October 2020 to 31 December 2020.
+The Bank's books in Lebanon remain subject to the review by the NSSF for the period from 1 October 2020 to 31 December 2021.